ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 The `match … with …` construct needs to be passed an expression that is inspected.
 The `function …` is a special form of anonymous function taking a parameter and forwarding it to a `match … with …` construct as shown above.

-Warning: Wrapping product types with parenthesis turns them into a single parameter.
+> Warning: Wrapping product types with parentheses turns them into a single parameter.
 ```ocaml
 # type t1 = T1 of int * bool;;
 type t1 = T1 of int * bool